SFBioinformaticsGroup/.github/profile/README.md

-# Welcome to our **STRUCTURAL BIOINFORMATICS GROUP**'s GitHub Organization 👋
+# Welcome to our **STRUCTURAL AND FUNCTIONAL BIOINFORMATICS GROUP**'s GitHub Organization 👋

 🙋‍♀️ What is our organization all about?
-The **STRUCTURAL BIOINFORMATICS GROUP** is a research's group leaded by Prof. Dr. Ana Julia Velez Rueda, with focus in proteins function-structure relationship.
+The **STRUCTURAL AND FUNCTIONAL BIOINFORMATICS GROUP** is a research's group leaded by Prof. Dr. Ana Julia Velez Rueda, with focus in proteins function-structure relationship.